On the van der Waerden numbers w(2;3,t): Palindromes

-The heuristical use of symmetries for finding good partitions has been studied in \cite{herwig,HeuleWalsh2010SolutionsSymmetry,HeuleWalsh2010SolutionsSymmetryW}.
-Especially we find there an emphasise on ``internal symmetries'', which are not found in the problem, but are imposed on the solutions.
+The heuristic use of symmetries for finding good partitions has been studied in \cite{herwig,HeuleWalsh2010SolutionsSymmetry,HeuleWalsh2010SolutionsSymmetryW} (while for symmetries in the context of general SAT solving see \cite{Sak09HBSAT}).
+Especially we find there an emphasis on ``internal symmetries'', which are not found in the problem, but are imposed on the solutions.

-The good palindromic partitions introduced in this section are more restricted in the sense, that they are based on the symmetries $m$ from Subsection \ref{sec:palindvdwh} of the clause-sets $F$ expressing ``$w(k; t_0, t_1,\ldots, t_{k-1}) > n$ ?'' (i.e., we have $m(F) = F$; recall Subsection \ref{sec:usingsat}), which then is imposed as an internal symmetry on the potential solution by demanding that the solutions be self-symmetric.
+The good palindromic partitions introduced in this section are more restricted in the sense, that they are based on the symmetries $m$ from Subsection \ref{sec:palindvdwh} of the clause-sets $F$ expressing ``$\vdw(k; t_0, t_1,\ldots, t_{k-1}) > n$ ?'' (i.e., we have $m(F) = F$; recall Subsection \ref{sec:usingsat}), which then is imposed as an internal symmetry on the potential solution by demanding that the solutions be self-symmetric.
 In \cite{herwig} ``reflection symmetric'' certificates are mentioned, which for even $n$ are the same as good palindromic partitions, however for odd $n$ they ignore vertex $1$, not the mid-point $\ceil{\frac n2}$ as we do.
 This definition in \cite{herwig} serves to maintain monotonicity (i.e., a solution for $n+1$ yields a solution for $n$, while we obtain one only for $n-1$ (Lemma \ref{lem:transferpdpartitions}).
 We believe that palindromicity is a more natural notion, but further studies are needed here to compare these two notions.

-Further internal symmetries used in \cite{herwig,HeuleWalsh2010SolutionsSymmetry,HeuleWalsh2010SolutionsSymmetryW} are obtained by modular additions and multiplications (these are central to the approaches there), based on the method from \cite{Rabung1979vdW} for constructing lower bounds for diagonal vdW-numbers.
+Other internal symmetries used in \cite{herwig,HeuleWalsh2010SolutionsSymmetry,HeuleWalsh2010SolutionsSymmetryW} are obtained by modular additions and multiplications (these are central to the approaches there), based on the method from \cite{Rabung1979vdW} for constructing lower bounds for diagonal vdW-numbers.
 No generalisations are known for the mixed problems we are considering.

-Finally we wish to emphasise that we do not consider palindromicity as a mere heuristics for finding lower bounds, but we get an interesting variation of the vdW-problem in its own right, which hopefully will help to develop a better understanding of the vdW-problem itself in the future.
+Finally we wish to emphasise that we do not consider palindromicity as a mere heuristic for finding lower bounds, but we get an interesting variation of the vdW-problem in its own right, which hopefully will help to develop a better understanding of the vdW-problem itself in the future.